openstack/charm-guide/doc/source/admin/networking/ovn/hardware-offload.rst

 Implementing hardware offloading with OVN
 =========================================

-It is possible to configure chassis to prepare network interface cards (NICs) for use with hardware offloading and make them available to OpenStack.
+The OVN chassis can be configured to prepare network interface cards (NICs) for use with hardware offloading and make them available to OpenStack.

 .. note::

-   Please see the :doc:`index` page for general information on using OVN with Charmed OpenStack.
+   For general information on OVN, refer to the main :doc:`index` page.

 .. caution::

    This feature is to be considered Tech Preview.
 OVN has more stringent requirements for match/action support in the hardware than for example Neutron ML2+OVS.
 Make sure to acquire hardware with appropriate support.

-   Depending on hardware vendor, it may be required to install third party drivers (DKMS) in order to successfully use this feature.
+   Depending on hardware vendor, it may be required to install third-party drivers (DKMS) in order to successfully use this feature.

 Hardware offload support makes use of SR-IOV as an underlying mechanism to